onderguler35/Professional-READ.ME-Generator/README.md

 ## Description
 Video walkthrough of the app link will be here after recording

-dja;kj ahahalh lajhl jahl a
+This app is a node.js terminal application which generates a read me file taking prompts from user

 ## Installation
-;lkaj ;aj ;aj ;alkj;a j;a
+just run node index.js from terminal in the same folder as index.js file

 ## Usage
-dfhshlakjhkjsh skjjh skjah ahk
+Writing a professional readme file is very important for a develeper to reach audiences and this app helps generate the readme file easily and quickly for you.

 ## Credits
-hk akha kjha jhkh jahjk ha
+Thanks to bootcamp teaching team

 ## Licence
-This app is distributed under Apache 2.0 Licence
+This app is distributed under MIT Licence

 ## Features
-skljs lksj lskj s lj lajla
+Terminal application using inquirer package

 ## Contribute
-a lkajlkaj lkja hlh alk
+N/A

 ## Tests
-al ja;a kj;akj a
+N/A

 ## Questions
-Please click this link to go to [Github repo](https://github.com/onderguler35/easyREADme) For any questions or comments please [contact me](mailto:onder5@hotmai.com)
+Please click this link to go to [Github repo](https://github.com/onderguler35/easyREADme) For any questions or comments please [contact me](mailto:onder5@hotmail.com)